Who the fuck d'ya think I am? Huggy Bear?

 Today the girls decided that they wanted pizzas for dinner.
 My eldest's favourite shop-bought pizza is Trattoria Alfredo's Deliziosa Salame, from Lidl.
 It costs CHF3.75, for three medium-sized (25cm diameter) pizzas; that's £1.01, $1.36 each!

-An all-you-can-eat buffet in Changsha, China, has banned a food live-streamer for eating all that he can eat.
+An all-you-can-eat buffet in Changsha, China, has banned a food live-streamer for…eating all he can eat.
 The owner of the Handadi Seafood BBQ Buffet stated that Mr Kang was losing him money every time he visited.

 Gotta keep training!